Welcome to my site!

 DavesCheapBikes.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site uses affiliate links to link to our partners.
 We receive a commission when you click on these links and.or make a purchase from one of our partners using our links.

 For the online shopper, there is a dizzying array of bicycles for sale online.
 You, the shopper, have to navigate a wide range of quality and price points.
-Compounding that difficulty, most of the bikes you find online are last year’s closeouts, overstock and discontinued models.
+Compounding that difficulty, most of the bicycles you find online are last year’s closeouts, overstock and discontinued models.
 This creates

 This creates a constantly moving target where shoppers have to chase brand names and perform endless hours of research (without the help of friendly bike shop staff!)

 My goal is to help provide up-to-date research on the cheapest hybrid, mountain, and road bikes.
-I’ll dive into their features and what makes one bike different from the other.
+I’ll dive into their features and what makes one different from the other.
 We’ll also talk about how much money you should reasonably spend.
 This is key, as some people want to spend the extra money for a status symbol.

 Most of my shoppers recognize that they don’t need the proverbial Lamborghini when a Honda will do just as well.